Energy–momentum relation: Units of energy, mass and momentum

+In particle physics, energy is typically given with the unit electron volts (eV), momentum with the unit eV·c−1, and mass with the unit eV·c−2.

 Energy may also in theory be expressed in units of grams, though in practice it requires a large amount of energy to be equivalent to masses in this range.
 For example, the first atomic bomb liberated about 1 gram of heat, and the largest thermonuclear bombs have generated a kilogram or more of heat.
 Energies of thermonuclear bombs are usually given in tens of kilotons and megatons referring to the energy liberated by exploding that amount of trinitrotoluene (TNT).